svenboertjens/cmsgpack/USAGE.md

 - `str_keys: bool`
 - `extensions: Extensions`

-The `FileStream` object can be used for serialization to/from a file.
-Just like the `Stream` object, optional arguments are retained.
-Reading is done from an offset within the file, which defaults to the start of the file, offset 0.
-Writing always appends to the end of the file.
+The `FileStream` object is used for serialization with a file.
+This object manages everything from chunked reading to file offsets for you.
+And just like the `Stream` object, optional arguments for `encode` and `decode` are passed at object creation.

-In the unlikely event of a failed write due to an OS error, this library always attempts to truncate the file to remove any partially written data to avoid data corruption.
-Otherwise, the error message will always provide the exact writing offset and length.
-File truncation currently only works for Windows and POSIX-compliant systems.
+Writing data with this object will always append it to the end of the file.
+In case a write fails due to an OS error, the object always attempts to reverse any partially written data to avoid corruption.
+Otherwise, the error message will state the exact writing offset and length.
+Writing data is not chunked for performance reasons.

+Reading data with this object starts from the reading offset, which is the start of the file by default.
+After reading/decoding data, the offset is automatically updated.
+Reading is always done in chunks.

 #### `FileStream.encode`